 How to Enable Touch Mode in Microsoft Edge

-You enable Touch mode in Microsoft Edge to make its interface easier to use with a touchscreen.
+Touch mode in Microsoft Edge makes the browser easier to use on touch screens.

 Enable touch mode in Microsoft Edge by going to Settings, then Appearance.
 Under the Touch section, select Auto, On, or Off from the Touch mode menu.
 Close and reopen Edge for changes to take effect.